Our Staff and Residents

 In general, we do not need to see activities completed or achievements that happened before pharmacy school.
 Exceptions may include pharmacy work, shadowing experiences or previous research.

 What are the most common application mistakes candidates make?

-We also see one or two letters of intent each year with references to another program - wrong names of people spoken to at Midyear, excitement about a rotation that we do not offer, or otherwise mentioning something obviously related to another institution or program.
-We encourage you to customize your letter of intent to Aultman but be extremely careful to keep letters for different programs separated!
+We also see one or two letters of intent each year with references to another program — wrong names of people spoken to at Midyear, excitement about a rotation that we do not offer or otherwise mentioning something obviously related to another institution or program.
+We encourage you to customize your letter of intent to Aultman Alliance but be extremely careful to keep letters for different programs separate!

 Finally, applying to the wrong Aultman residency program happens every now and then.
-Please beware that this website is for Aultman Hospital - Canton's program.
-There is also a residency program at Aultman Alliance Community Hospital.
+Please beware that this website is for Aultman Alliance Community Hospital — Alliance's program.
+There is also a residency program at Aultman Hospital – Canton, Ohio.
 Please make sure to apply to the correct program.